Nil-Store/nil-store/metaspec.md

 To account for bandwidth, clients sign receipts upon successful retrieval.

 *   **Receipt Schema (Normative):**
-    `Receipt := { CID_DU, Bytes, ChallengeNonce, ExpiresAt, Tip_BW, Miner_ID, Client_Pubkey, Sig_Ed25519 [, GatewaySig?] }`
+    `Receipt := { CID_DU, Bytes, EpochID, ChallengeNonce, ExpiresAt, Tip_BW, Miner_ID, Client_Pubkey, Sig_Ed25519 [, GatewaySig?] }`
     - `ChallengeNonce` is issued per‑session by the SP/gateway and bound to the DU slice; `ExpiresAt` prevents replay.
+    - `EpochID` binds the receipt to the specific accounting period and MUST match the current epoch during submission.
     - **Verification model:** Ed25519 signatures are verified **off‑chain by watchers and/or on the DA chain**; the protocol commits to a **Poseidon Merkle root** of receipts and proves byte‑sum consistency.
 In‑circuit Ed25519 verification is **not required**.
       **Commit requirement:** For epoch `t`, SPs MUST have posted `BW_commit := Blake2s‑256(BW_root)` by the last block of epoch `t−1` (see § 6.3.1).
 Receipts not covered by `BW_commit` are ineligible.
       **Penalty:** Failure to post `BW_commit` for epoch `t` sets counted bytes to zero for `t` and forfeits all bandwidth payouts for `t`.
-      **Normative anchor:** At least **2% of receipts by byte‑volume per epoch** MUST be verified on the DA chain (randomly sampled via § 6.3) and escalate automatically under anomaly (§ 6.3.4).
+      **Normative anchor:** At least **5% of receipts by byte‑volume per epoch** MUST be verified (randomly sampled via § 6.3) and escalate automatically under anomaly (§ 6.3.4).
+Sampling MUST be volume-weighted.
       **Normative (Verification Load Cap):** The total on‑chain verification load MUST be capped (DAO‑tunable) to prevent DoS via forced escalation.
       **Normative (VLC Prioritization and Security Floors):** Governance MUST define Security Floors for critical parameters ($p_{kzg\_floor}$, $R_{floor}$, $B_{min\_floor}$).
 The system MUST NOT automatically reduce these parameters below their floors.
       **Normative (Economic Circuit Breaker):** If the Verification Load Cap (VLC) is reached during a security escalation (e.g., increase in $p$), and parameters are already at their floors, the system MUST activate an Economic Circuit Breaker instead of suppressing the escalation:
-      1. **Throttle Bandwidth Payouts:** Apply a global discount factor to the counted bytes for bandwidth payouts for the epoch, proportional to the excess load.
-      2. **Prioritize High-Risk Receipts:** The sampling mechanism MUST prioritize receipts associated with SPs exhibiting high abuse scores (§5.2.1.c.1).
+      1. **Prioritize High-Risk Receipts:** The sampling mechanism MUST prioritize receipts associated with SPs exhibiting high abuse scores (See §6.3.1).
+      2. **Source Verification Costs:** The excess verification load costs MUST first be sourced from the dedicated Security Treasury (DAO-managed).
+      3. **Dynamic BaseFee Adjustment:** If the Treasury is insufficient, the protocol MUST dynamically increase the `BaseFee` (Burn component) (§5.2) for the duration of the escalation.
+Bandwidth payouts (PremiumPerByte) MUST NOT be throttled.
       This ensures that security auditing proceeds unimpeded during an attack, while imposing an economic cost on the network instead of compromising storage integrity.

 ### 6.2 Storage Proof Binding (PoUD + PoDE)